 Obviously, you can't unwind your chronological years.
 You can, however, reduce and somewhat reverse your rate of physiological aging, and keep age-onset cancers at bay for much, much longer.

 I hope you also realize that all of these seven steps will protect you from other major cancers, such as breast cancer, ovarian, prostate, and so on… The organs and location may differ, but the core causes, triggers, and protective mechanisms are pretty much the same!

 Well, at this point, the ball is in your court.
-So, study the Colorectal Cancer Prevention Guide as if your life depended on it, follow its common sense guidelines, and enjoy a healthy gut for as long as humanly possible!
+So, study the Colon Cancer Prevention Guide as if your life depended on it, follow its common sense guidelines, and enjoy a healthy gut for as long as humanly possible!